OI-wiki/i18n/docs/geometry/pick.md

 Specific proof: [Pick's theorem](https://en.wikipedia.org/wiki/Pick%27s_theorem)

-It has the following promotion properties:
+It has the following properties:

 - The area of the graph composed of grid points is one unit.
 Pick's theorem still stands for parallelogram grid.
 For any triangle lattice, Pick's theorem is ${\displaystyle A=2 \times i+b-2}$ .